Mississippi / County

 DMV Information

-Residents are served by the Mississippi Department of Public Safety, with key services available in Jackson.
-The department provides licensing, vehicle registration, and other essential driver services both online and in person.
+Residents of Lafayette Springs handle vehicle services through the Mississippi Department of Public Safety, conveniently located in Jackson.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Mississippi